-Any member of a council, committee, subcommittee, and subordinate body may move a motion to suspend specified standing orders at a meeting of which they are a member.
+Any member of councilthe Committee, committee, a subcommittee, and subordinate body may move a motion to suspend specified standing orders at a meeting of which they are a member.
 Any such motion must also include the reason for the suspension.
 If seconded, the chairperson must put the motion without debate and at least 75 per cent of the members present and voting must support the motion for it to be carried.